 Temperature is among the primary factors (together with the solar cycle), driving seasonal cycle of high latitude marine ecosystems.
 Not only variations of absolute temperatures are the signs of climatic fluctuations – climate change manifests itself often through temporal shifts of seasonal temperature cycle – early/late seasonal warming or cooling (Stine et al., 2009; Dwyer et al., 2012; Mackas et al., 2012; Descamps et al., 2019).
 Such temporal shifts in environment inevitably leads to shifts of major phenological events in populations of marine organisms (Bertram et al., 2001; Ji et al., 2010; Mackas et al., 2012; Usov et al., 2013; Friedland et al., 2015).

 Phenological changes in biological systems, which can be connected to the recent climate change, are documented all over the world, both on land and in the oceans and lakes (Parmesan, 2006; Thackeray et al., 2012; Staudinger et al., 2019; Descamps et al., 2019).
 Marine zooplankton is particularly sensitive to climate changes due to relatively short life cycles of planktonic organisms (Mackas, Beaugrand, 2010; Lombard et al., 2019).
 Phenological changes in zooplankton populations are interconnected between different trophic levels and populations of competing species (Aebischer et al., 1990; Edwards, Richardson, 2004; Miller-Rushing et al., 2010; Pau et al., 2011; Atkinson et al., 2015).
-The competition is one of the factors constraining diversity and species abundance in biological communities in general and in planktonic communities in particular (Hardin, 1960; DeMott, 1989; Lindegren et al., 2020).
+The competition is one of the factors constraining diversity and species abundance in biological communities in general and in planktonic communities in particular (Hardin, 1960; Hutchinson, 1961; DeMott, 1989; Lindegren et al., 2020).
 However, diversity and abundance of these communities, which inhabit relatively homogeneous medium and consist of species exploiting the same restricted resources, is surprisingly high.
 This was called "paradox of the plankton" (Hutchinson, 1961).
 One of the mechanisms of supporting such diversity is separation of temporal niches during seasonal cycle (DeMott, 1989), which is driven by changing environmental conditions during a year.
-This appears as differences of species phenology.
-Therefore, with changing phenological timing, temporal niches of competing species may overlap, causing strengthening of competition, which may have negative implications for populations and even whole ecosystems (Bertram et al., 2001; Miller-Rushing et al., 2010; Nakazawa, Doi, 2012), because of importance of the plankton as the base of aquatic trophic pyramid.
-Zooplankton is a key link in the trophic chain, connecting the base and the top of this pyramid, transferring energy and matter from primary producers (phytoplankton) to consumers of high levels.
+This appears, among other, as differences of species phenology.
+Therefore, with changing phenological timing, temporal niches of competing species may overlap, causing strengthening of competition, which may have negative implications for planktonic populations and even whole ecosystems (Bertram et al., 2001; Miller-Rushing et al., 2010; Nakazawa, Doi, 2012), because of importance of the plankton as the base of aquatic trophic pyramid.